Looking for help on making a naturalized, sustainable garden? We recommend the following sites and organizations.

 - Hamilton Pollinator Paradise Project (the PPP toolkit is a top-notch resource) https://www.hamiltonpollinatorparadise.org/

-- If you haven’t already done so, read “Bringing Nature Home” by Doug Tallamy http://www.bringingnaturehome.net
+– “Bringing Nature Home” by Doug Tallamy http://www.bringingnaturehome.net

 Soil